 How do you store it?

-Our homemade Italian seasoning will keep in an airtight container or a sealed jar for up to 2 years, so you can easily make a big batch to use throughout the year.
+Our homemade Italian seasoning will be kept in an airtight container or a sealed jar for up to 2 years, so you can easily make a big batch to use throughout the year.

 Recipe notes and expert tips